Training a DQN agent to play Connect Four

 For this reason, once each training game ends, this relationship of rewards is resolved to be saved later in memory.

-from the transition above would be:
+Therefore, the transition in t-1 from the transition above would be:

 transition_t-1 = Transition(state, action, next_state, reward + env.params['rewards']['loss'])